NewBww/vuesic-player/README.md

 ![Available playlist to choose](docs/img/pinned-playlists.png "Playlists")

 ![List of tracks in playlist](docs/img/playlist-tracks.png "Playlist Tracks")
-- You can change tracks in playlist by click playlist that you want
+- You can change tracks in a playlist by clicking playlist that you want
-- Add track to favourites by clicking on the heart icon
+- Add track to favorites by clicking on the heart icon

 ### Search
 ![Search all](docs/img/searchpage-all.png "Search All")
-- You can search track and playlist by name and keywords
+- You can search tracks and playlists by name and keywords
-- You can select filter to search only playlists or songs
+- You can select a filter to search only playlists or songs

 ![Search playlists](docs/img/searchpage-playlists.png "Search playlists")